leoslamas/book-green-threads-explained/an-example-we-can-build-upon.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 The last one is our `options`.
 These are unique for Rust and there are three options we can set: `alignstack`, `volatile` and `intel`.
-I'll refer you [to the documentation to read about them](https://doc.rust-lang.org/unstable-book/language-features/asm.html#options) since they're explained there.
+I’ll refer you [to the documentation to read about them](https://doc.rust-lang.org/unstable-book/language-features/asm.html#options) since they're explained there.
 Worth noting is that we need to specify the "alignstack" for the code to work on Windows.

 ## Running our example